Image Credits: Gogoro

 Visualizing Gogoro’s Patent Deployment Status

-Our analysis shows that Gogoro is actively filing for patent protection in the U.S., China, India, and Indonesia.
+Our analysis of Gogoro’s 907 patent assets shows that the company is actively filing for patent protection in the U.S., China, India, and Indonesia.
 If we do not include applications still under review, most of Gogoro’s patents were filed in Taiwan, the U.S., China, Japan, and several European countries.

 However, if we take Gogoro’s pending applications into account, India makes it to the top 5 countries with the most patent filings and Indonesia takes 8th place on the list.
 Taken together, both countries account for 36.5% of the patent applications pending, indicating that Gogoro is actively patenting its technologies in both countries.